knickers/huge/README.md

 ## Use in production

-Compile your own image, the `COPY` command does a merge, so the core framework files are not overwritten.
+Compile your own image.
+The `COPY` command does a merge, so the core framework files are not overwritten.

 ```dockerfile
 FROM knickers/huge